eLucis198/StandardCommitsExample/README.md

-This is a standard commits example.
+This repo is a standard commits example.